spikegrobstein/flatironschool-deployment_lecture/lecture.md

 ## Who am I?

- * Sr DevOps Engineer at Ticket Evolution
+ * DevOps / Site Reliability Engineer at Shutterstock
- * Systems and Software Engineer in one, specializing in automation and deployment
+ * Systems and Software Engineer in one, specializing in automation, deployment and reliability
- * over 10 years of Linux experience
+ * over 10 years of Linux administration experience

 ## What this lecture will cover